Click on the images above, for larger view.

 Wyndham Garden Hotel Jacksonville currently offers 1,350 square feet of event space in Jacksonville's Southpoint area.
-In March 2017, our new Conference Center opens with over 4,000 SF of flexible event space.
-Whether you're planning a business event such as a meeting, training session or small conference, or a social event like a family reunion, rehearsal dinner or birthday party, the experienced event staff at BEST WESTERN Hotel JTB/Southpoint will help make your event a flawless success.
+Our Conference Center opens with over 4,000 SF of flexible event space.
+Whether you're planning a business event such as a meeting, training session or small conference, or a social event like a family reunion, rehearsal dinner or birthday party, the experienced event staff at Wyndham Garden Hotel Jacksonville will help make your event a flawless success.
 With full catering services, audiovisual equipment and a business center for your convenience, we have everything you need right on site.

 Offering 814 square feet of space, the First Coast Room has space for up to 75 people in the reception configuration.
 This room is equipped with a T1 Internet connection, dual white boards and projection screens for your convenience, and additional audiovisual equipment is available upon request.

 The Sawgrass Room offers a more relaxed atmosphere with French doors opening to the pool deck, so your event can spill outside into a soiree under the stars.
 The Sawgrass room is perfect for lunch and dinner functions for up to 40 people.

 To get started planning your next event, please contact us at 904-281-0900.

 Known as Florida's First Coast, Jacksonville is a riverfront city home to the NFL's Jacksonville Jaguars, as well as major businesses like CSX Transportation, PSS World Medical and Medtronic.
 Colleges like Jacksonville University and the University of North Florida call Jacksonville home, as do medical facilities like Mayo Clinic, Nemours Children's Clinic and the University of Florida Proton Therapy Institute.
 JAXPORT, the city's port authority oversees a bustling cruise ship and shipping industry.